cc9112/LAPPLAC/README.md

 ### Loading in the source code
 All functions for using the code can be imported from the beamPropagator_source directory.\
-Scripts in this repo do this by relative path reference, using the following
+This can either be done by running the script from the root directory of this repo and importing the module, or by relative path reference using the following

 ~~~~
 import sys